-Let's go back to the oldest discussions of instruments we have access to: Legends!
+Let's start with the oldest information we have access to: Legends!

 The legend of the zithers begins with the Yellow Emperor (黄帝, Huángdì).
-It is said that he sought entertainment after establishing his kingdom back in the 2600s BCE and so he found himself listening to a woman playing a large, 50-stringed zither.
+It is said that he sought entertainment after establishing his kingdom back in the 2600s BCE and so found himself listening to a woman playing a large, 50-stringed zither.
 So moved was he by her incredible performance that he ordered the musical instrument broken in half - and so the 25-string sè was born.
 (I can't speak to why the Emperor felt breaking an instrument was the correct response to emotion, but then, neither could Peter Townshend.)

 A second legend says that two people fought over a 25-string sè and broke it in two, creating both a 12 and a 13-string zither.
 According to Dr. Han this legend was told in the Qin dynasty (221-206 BCE), though multiple versions exist.
 (She mentions that modern scholars agree the guzheng came about as a separate instrument in the 5th century BCE but doesn't explain why.)

 A third legend says the famous general Méng Tián (蒙恬) from the Qin dynasty had a hand in shaping what would become the zheng.
 My Chinese is not good enough to relate the story, so all I can say is that Méng Tián added string(s) and/or changed the shape of an existing instrument to improve its function and possibly use it for psychological warfare.
-He died around 210 BCE so the timelines don't quite line up, but if we choose to believe, perhaps he encountered a split sè and got to thinking?
+He died around 210 BCE so the timelines don't quite line up, but perhaps he encountered a split sè and got to thinking?